ArtifactDB/BiocObjectSchemas/README.md

 # JSON schemas for Bioconductor objects

+🚨🚨🚨 **NOTE: this repository is deprecated; see https://github.com/ArtifactDB/takane for a more explicit specification of the various file formats.** 🚨🚨🚨

 ## Overview

 This repository contains JSON schemas for saving Bioconductor objects to file using a language-agnostic format.